dotnet/android/Documentation/guides/BuildProcess.md

     Added in Xamarin.Android 8.2.

+-   **AndroidApkDigestAlgorithm** &ndash; A string value which specifies the digest algorithm to use with `jarsigner -digestalg`.

+    The default value is `SHA1` for APKs and `SHA-256` for App Bundles.

+    Added in Xamarin.Android 9.4.

 -   **AndroidApkSigningAlgorithm** &ndash; A string value which specifies the signing algorithm to use with `jarsigner -sigalg`.

-    The default value is `md5withRSA`.
+    The default value is `md5withRSA` for APKs and `SHA256withRSA` for App Bundles.

     Added in Xamarin.Android 8.2.